Shruti1808/Word-Counter-Project/README.md

 * Example Output: "'cats' appears 5 times."
 Count = 5;

 **If the user chooses a word that is no match in the string, return the count as 0.**
-* Example Input: "Hello world"
+* Example Input: "universe", "Hello world"
 * Example Output: Count = 0;

 **Only return full word match, not if the string is contained within words.**